NEW HOURS! Wednesday & Thursday: 5-8:30 pm Friday: 5-9 pm Saturday Brunch and Tea: 11 am – 2 pm Saturday: 5-9 pm

 Quality, not quantity… Due to supply issues, I have completely re-vamped the menu.
 Pizza will remain the same, but all kitchen items will rotate with seasonal specials.
 My focus has always been flavor, I promise your favorites will be peppered in, but if we are going to make it, I have to scale down.

 We believe in the quality of sustainable life, not just living well.
 We possess a solid duty to integrate such sustainability into every aspect of life, beginning with perhaps the most basic of all elements: food.

-Our promise is to offer a high standard of fresh & flavorful food made with seasonal, limited & local, high quality ingredients all at a reasonable price.
-Our mainstays are traditional Pastas & Pizza, with nightly specials that are ever changing for the lastest, check out our instagram feed below.
-No reservations-first come-first served.
+Our promise is to offer a high standard of fresh & flavorful food made with seasonal, limited high quality ingredients all at a reasonable price.
+Our mainstays are traditional wood-fired pizza, pastas with nightly specials that are ever changing for the lastest, check out our instagram feed below.

 My passion for food & its preparation began early in life.
-I’ve been a “sous-chef” since I was three feet tall–standing on tiptoe to see creations on the kitchen countertop–and I continue to learn today.
-My recipes & cooking style have evolved from the many memories of people at the stove; family, friends & neighbors.
-Those people, & their spirits, live in my kitchen with me.
+I was a “sous-chef” when I was three feet tall–standing on tiptoe to see creations on the kitchen countertop–and I continue to learn today.
+As a chef-owner, my recipes & cooking style have evolved from the many memories of people at the stove; family, friends, and in recent years, travel.
+Those people, and their spirits, live in my kitchen with me.

-My family & I are grateful for your patronage.
+My family, team & I are grateful for your patronage.
 A heartfelt thanks for the honor of your company & our wish that you return often.

 Definitions / Commonly Used Ingredients / Charcuterie

 GLUTEN-FREE We offer gluten and dairy-free cauliflower crust; because of the flour dust in our pizza oven & other pizza area surfaces, we cannot guarantee a 100% gluten-free environment with celiac disease.
 Risotto is usually, but not always, an option for a pasta substitute.
 Most special items are gluten-free.